apache/parquet-format/Geospatial.md

 (x, y) where x is easting or longitude and y is northing or latitude.
 This ordering explicitly overrides the axis order as specified in the CRS.

-# Invalid geospatial values
+# Special geospatial values

-An invalid geospatial value refers to the coordinate values of a non-`null` geospatial instance that are encoded in a valid WKB format, but are not considered valid values under this specification.
-While different WKB readers may interpret such values differently, the resulting output should be treated as invalid.
+A special geospatial value refers to the coordinate values of a non-`null` geospatial instance that should be excluded from bounding box calculations.

 * `NaN`: Not a Number.
-For example, a `Point` with no X and Y values in WKB is represented by a `Point` with each ordinate value set to an IEEE-754 NaN value (e.g., hex: `01 01 00 00 00 00 00 00 00 00 00 00 f8 7f 00 00 00 00 00 00 f8 7f`).
+A `Point` with no X and Y values in WKB is represented by a `Point` with each ordinate value set to an IEEE-754 NaN value (e.g., hex: `01 01 00 00 00 00 00 00 00 00 00 00 f8 7f 00 00 00 00 00 00 f8 7f`).
   NaN values in other geometry types are typically considered invalid geometries by other libraries.
 * `Empty geometries`: Geometries explicitly marked as empty in WKB using indicators such as `numPoints`, `numRings`, or `numGeometries`.
 Examples include `LineString` with no coordinates (hex: `01 02 00 00 00 00 00 00 00`) or `Polygon` with no coordinates (hex: `01 03 00 00 00 00 00 00 00`).
 * `Out-of-bounds coordinates`: Values that fall outside the valid range for `GEOGRAPHY` types.
 For example, `x < -180` or `x > 180`.
+* Any invalid WKB representation of a geospatial instance, such as an empty string.